superbolt-x/Talk-to-Metabase-SB/developer-guide.md

     # Process parameters to ensure all have IDs
     parameters = process_parameters(parameters)

+# Parameter mappings validation and processing
+if dashcards is not None and parameters is not None:
+    # Check if any dashcard has parameter mappings
+    has_parameter_mappings = any(
+        "parameter_mappings" in dashcard and dashcard["parameter_mappings"]
+        for dashcard in dashcards
+    )

+    if has_parameter_mappings:
+        # Validate parameter mappings and collect card parameters
+        card_parameters_by_card, mapping_errors = await validate_parameter_mappings(
+            client, dashcards, parameters
+        )

+        if mapping_errors:
+            return validation_error_response

+        # Process parameter mappings to convert from name-based to ID-based
+        processed_dashcards, processing_errors = await process_parameter_mappings(
+            client, dashcards, parameters, card_parameters_by_card
+        )

+        if processing_errors:
+            return validation_error_response

+        # Replace original dashcards with processed ones
+        dashcards = processed_dashcards

 # Proceed with update if all validations pass
 ```